Neonatal Resuscitation and Intubation Course

 Basic and Advanced Cardiac Life Support

 All residents need to be certified in Basic and Advanced Cardiac Life Support with current certification maintained throughout the residency.
-This course is offered by Life Support Education here on campus.
+This course is offered on campus by both Life Support Education and the Simulation Center.

 Resident Research Involvement

 All resident physicians are required to participate in ongoing research activities.
 PGY-3 residents are required to complete a research project.
 Research time has been allotted for work on this project.
 Formal presentation of this research activity is made at Grand Rounds during the latter half of their PGY-4.
 Departmental awards are given for the best paper and the best presentation with the resident recipient's names attached to a perpetual plaque located in a prominent position in the Department.

 Grand Rounds: This conference meets weekly with invited guest speakers including many nationally recognized specialists presenting a wide variety of topics.

 The Residency Lecture series follows the educational objectives of the Council on Resident Education in Obstetrics and Gynecology and is as follows:

-Obstetrics: These lectures conducted by attending in the Maternal-Fetal Medicine Section, Generalists section, and faculty from the Center of Perinatal Biology review all aspects of obstetrics including medical and surgical complications of pregnancy, abnormal labor, physiology, etc.
+Obstetrics: Lectures conducted by faculty in the Maternal-Fetal Medicine and Generalists’ Divisions review all aspects of obstetrics including medical and surgical complications of pregnancy, abnormal labor, and physiology.

-Gynecology: These lectures presented by members of the gynecology teaching staff include a complete review of gynecology topics, including abdominal and pelvic anatomy.
+Gynecology: These lectures are presented by members of the Gynecology teaching staff and include a complete review of gynecologic conditions as well as peri-operative gynecologic management.

 Reproductive Endocrinology: These lectures are a comprehensive review of endocrinology and infertility, including case reviews.

-ABOG Life-Long Learning Journal Club: These series are resident-run with selected articles from ABOG that are presented by residents on service.
+ABOG Journal Club: These series are resident-run with selected articles from ACOG/Green Journal presented on a monthly basis.

 OB-GYN Statistics Review: This statistical conference is a review of interesting cases over the past few months.
 All residents are responsible for the conference preparation and presentation.

 Perinatal Multidisciplinary Conference: This conference is a multidisciplinary conference attended by student physicians, OB and pediatric residents, perinatologists and neonatologists, as well as sonographers and pediatric surgical specialists.
 The High Risk OB resident, in conjunction with the Chief, coordinates and presents current cases posing diagnostic or management challenges.